Renault Mégane

-The Renault Mégane (/fr/) (Note: Also spelled without the acute accent as Megane, especially in languages other than French, and also known as the Renault Megavan for an LCV in Ireland, as the Renault Scala in Iran and as the Renault Mégane Grandcoupé for the saloon in Israel, Palestinian Authority and Serbia for certain generations.) is a small family car produced by the French car manufacturer Renault for the 1996 model year, and was the successor to the Renault 19.
+The Renault Mégane (/fr/) (Note: Also spelled without the acute accent as Megane, especially in languages other than French, and also known as the Renault Megavan for an LCV in Ireland, as the Renault Scala in Iran and as the Renault Mégane Grandcoupé for the saloon in Israel, Palestinian Authority and Serbia for certain generations.) is a small family car produced by the French car manufacturer Renault since 1995, and was the successor to the Renault 19.
 The Mégane has been offered in three- and five-door hatchback, saloon, coupé, convertible and estate bodystyles at various points in its lifetime, and having been through four generations is now in its fifth incarnation.

 The first generation was largely based on its predecessor, the 19, and utilized modified versions of that car's drivetrain and chassis.
 The second and third generations were based on the Renault–Nissan C platform.
 The fourth generation is based on the CMF-CD platform, as used by the Renault Talisman and Renault Scénic.

 In November 1996, the Mégane Scénic compact MPV was introduced, using the same mechanical components as the hatchback Mégane.
 For 2002, the Mégane entered its second generation with a substantial redesign taking place, and was voted European Car of the Year for 2003, whilst also becoming the first car in its class to receive a five star Euro NCAP rating.

 The Mégane entered its third generation in 2008, with another totally different design being used; the saloon version of the Mégane became known as the Renault Fluence for this generation, and it was introduced in 2009.
 The fourth-generation Mégane was launched in 2015, with sales commencing in 2016.

 In 2021, Renault revealed a battery electric version known as the Megane E-Tech Electric, which takes on a crossover exterior design.